PensionBee/ddd-workshop/README.md

 }
 ```

-However, internally, an `Account` aggregate might look like this:
+However, internally, an `Account` entity might look like this:

 ```ts
 type Account = {